PhieldBug is a kit-form ultra-light micro teardrop trailer. Also available ready-built.

 PhieldBug can be legally towed on any standard UK driving licence.
 (Yes, even if you qualified after 1997: a trailer endorsement is only required for unusually heavy car/trailer combinations – see here for details.)

-We’ve spoken to plenty of bikers who are interested in an even lighter version of PhieldBug.
+PhieldBug is too long, and slightly too heavy, to be legally towed by a bike (or a combination) in the UK.
+However, we’ve spoken to plenty of bikers who are interested in an even lighter version of PhieldBug.
 So we’ve got a miniature version on the drawing board.
 We’re aiming at something with a 50kg empty weight, lowered suspension, a reduced roof-height, a narrower body and narrower track.
 And, of course, it will meet the rules for motorcycle trailers.
-Do get in touch and tell us what you need in a biking trailer, and we’ll try to work it into our design.
+Do get in touch and tell us what you need in a biking teardrop, and we’ll try to work it into our design.

 *With thanks, of course, to Colin Chapman 🙂